CS5008Fall2025/c-practice-skakked/Report.md

 1. What is the difference between a standard numeric type (int, float, double) and a pointer?
+   > A standard numeric type stores  the value directly in the memory while a pointer stores a memory adress that points to where a value is located.

 2. In your test file, we had the following code: